secretstartups/handbook/blog/release-posts/index.html.md

 ### Messaging lead

 Each month a Product Marketing Manager (PMM) will lead the messaging and positioning for the release post.
+Use the handbook guidance below for messaging lead release post preparation and planning.
+This handbook section is your source of truth from the 18th of the previous month - 11th of the release month.
+After the 11th of the month, your source of truth to prepare and deliver the release post is in the [monthly release post blog template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md).

 The messaging lead is responsible for: